Skip to main content

 Valerie Moffitt, Senior Program Officer

-Valerie joined LISC’s Family Income & Wealth Building Team in June 2022 to increase equitable access to safe, affordable financial products for people living in underserved communities.
-She first joined LISC Toledo in January 2014 to establish and grow the city’s network of Financial Opportunity Center® partners.
+Valerie joined LISC’s Income & Wealth Building team in June 2022 to increase equitable access to safe, affordable financial products for people living in underserved communities.
+She first joined LISC Toledo in January 2014 to establish and grow the city’s network of Financial Opportunity Center® (FOC) partners.
 During her tenure with the Toledo office, she also provided capacity building and technical assistance to local non-profit and grassroots organizations, spearheaded local policy initiatives leading to a moratorium on new payday lenders in the city and partnered with statewide coalitions to effect Payday Lending Reform in Ohio.

 Valerie is an attorney licensed in Ohio, a Housing Development Finance Professional, and a Board Certified Coach with over 20 years of experience serving in government and nonprofit positions.
 She completed her undergraduate studies in her hometown of Murray, Kentucky at Murray State University.
 She received her Juris Doctorate from the University of Toledo College of Law.
 She currently resides in Toledo, Ohio with her husband, Judge Joseph V. McNamara, and their merry band of four-legged family members.